 Before attempting to access a password vault, the CA certificate for the vault must first be added to the Compliance Engine's trust store.
-Certificates can be managed through the Delphix Server Setup UI and the steps for doing so can be found here69.
+Certificates can be managed through the Delphix Server Setup UI and the steps for doing so can be found on the TrustStore settings64 page.